pi-314159/Authenticator/README.md

 ## Build

-Before building, ensure that you have OpenSSL library 3.0 or higher installed and that your compiler supports C++20.
+Before building, ensure that you have OpenSSL library installed and that your compiler supports C++20.
 By default, the executable is located in the `build` folder.

 ### Windows

-If you're on Windows, you can install OpenSSL using vcpkg.
+By default, Visual Studio Release build will statically link dependencies.
+You can install OpenSSL using vcpkg.
 Follow these steps:

 1. Install OpenSSL using vcpkg:
     ```bat
-    vcpkg.exe install openssl:x64-windows
-    ```
-    or
-    ```bat
-    vcpkg.exe install openssl
+    vcpkg.exe install openssl:x64-windows-static
     ```

 2. Integrate vcpkg with Visual Studio: